 “During my spare time, I enjoy listening to music, cooking, watching movies and being with my friends.
 Children have always been a part of my life, as I have younger siblings and cousins, and I hope my career involves working with children.
 I love working with kids because I like seeing the world from their perspective.”

-“I enjoy swimming, especially in lakes; cycling, kayaking, walking, climbing and sailing.
-I would rather be in a woodland or on a beach than in the shops, but also likes books, films, baking and real wood fires.
+“I don’t use my sign language often enough to be fluent in it unfortunately.
+In my spare time i enjoy swimming, cycling, kayaking, walking, climbing and sailing.
+I would rather be in a woodland or on a beach than in the shops, but also I like books, films, baking and real wood fires”.